germal/OpenCVB/README.md

 guarantees that each will build and run.
 In addition, the process of adding variants and experimenting with the example is simplified.

-If this approach is to be credible, all the common languages used for computer vision projects - C++, C\#, Python, and VB.Net – need support.
+If this approach is to be useful, all the common languages for computer vision projects - C++, C\#, Python, and VB.Net – need support.
 Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.